A Comprehensive Guide to Public EV Charging

 It’s also a good idea to download the ChargeNet App before you hit the road.
 The easiest way to stay in charge of your charging sessions is with the ChargeNet app.
 From the palm of your hand you can find charging stations, view live availability, check pricing, or activate and monitor charging sessions.

 Some EVs are equipped with onboard navigation systems that give directions to the closest charger when your battery is getting low.
-In other EVs, you can programme your favourite charging stations into your nav system.
+In other EVs, your can programme your favourite charging stations into your nav system.

 The charging process will differ slightly depending on whether you’re visiting an AC or DC charging station.